TBleess/Website_New/pages/1_Population/population-totals-counties.md

 [User Lookup:](/population/data/muni-pop-housing/)
-This option allows the user to select any combination of counties or municipalities for the years 2010 to 2015.
+This option allows the user to select any combination of counties or municipalities for the years 2010 to current.

 [County Profile:](/population/data/profile-county/)
 The County Profile database allows the user to select county-level population estimates along with other variables, for years 1985 to current.